Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

-This one-parameter group defines the quantum dynamics and also connects the Heisenberg and Schr\"odinger pictures, through the relations \(\Phi^H(t,x)={\mathbf{S}(-t)}\Phi(x) {\mathbf{S}(t)}\,,\) and \(\Pi^H(t,x)={\mathbf{S}(-t)}\Pi(x) {\mathbf{S}(t)}\,,\) etc. We will work in the Schr\"odinger picture, so that a proof of an existence theorem for the quantum dynamics consists of fixing a representation of \eqref{ccr} for time-independent fields, and then proving self-adjointness of the Hamiltonian obtained by substituting these fields into \eqref{ham} - this latter process requires regularization and taking limits.
+(for real-valued test functions \(f_1,f_2\)).
+These fields are then used to build, starting from the formal expression \eqref{ham}, a {\em self-adjoint} Hamiltonian operator acting on \(\mfrH\,. \) Once this is achieved, the theorem of Stone provides a strongly continuous one-parameter group of unitary transformations, i.e., a collection \(\{\Exp[-itH]\}_{t\in\R} \) of linear mappings constituting a one-parameter unitary group which defines the quantum dynamics and also connects the Heisenberg and Schr\"odinger pictures, through the formal relations \(\Phi^H(t,x)=\Exp[+itH]\Phi(x) \Exp[-itH]\,,\) and \(\Pi^H(t,x)=\Exp[+itH]\Pi(x) \Exp[-itH]\,,\) etc. We will work in the Schr\"odinger picture, so that a proof of an existence theorem for the quantum dynamics consists of fixing a representation of \eqref{ccr} for time-independent fields, and then proving self-adjointness of the Hamiltonian obtained by substituting these fields into \eqref{ham} - this latter process requires regularization and taking limits.